ibutcha/isg-tech-docs/docs/database/README.md

 	* MySQL
 	* PostgreSQL
 	* Oracle

- * **NoSQL Databases** have dynamic schemas for unstructured data, and data is stored in many ways: They can be column-oriented, document-oriented, graph-based or organized as a KeyValue store.
+ * **NoSQL Databases** a.k.a "not only SQL" are non tabular, and store data differently than relational tables.
+NoSQL databases come in a variety of data model types such as:
-Commonly Used NoSQL Databases.
+	* Key-Value Store
-	* MongoDB
+	* Document Store
-	* Apache Cassandra
+	* Wide-Column Store
-	* Redis
+	* Graph databases

 **When to use Relational Database?**